binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 As Bruce Schneier said: "_Detection works where prevention fails and detection is of no use without response_".
 This leads us to application logging.

 With good visibility we should be able to see anticipated and unanticipated exploitation of vulnerabilities as they occur and also be able to go back and review/audit the events.
-Of course you're still going to need someone engaged enough (discussed in the People chapter) to be reviewing logs and alerts.
+Of course you're still going to need someone engaged enough (discussed in the People chapter of Fascicle 0) to be reviewing logs and alerts.

 #### Insufficient Logging {#web-applications-countermeasures-lack-of-visibility-insufficient-logging}
 ![](images/ThreatTags/PreventionAVERAGE.png)